hardwario/bc-website/content/doc/tutorials/playground-setup.md

     {{% note "info" %}}
 In case you have multiple COM ports in your PC, you can find right COM port using following procedure:

-* Insert USB Dongle into PC USB port.
+* Insert Radio Dongle into PC USB port.
 * Run `bcf devices`.
-* Remove USB Dongle from PC USB port.
+* Remove Radio Dongle from PC USB port.
 * Run `bcf devices`.

 COM port missing in second list of COM ports is the right one for **bcg** service.